 The first steps in allowing us to “talk” to machines in human language were taken years ago, and their commercial applications can today be seen in simplistic forms such as Apple Siri or Amazon Echo.
 The idea is to not only ask questions to computers in human language but to also receive replies the same way.

-While NLP is being used in analytics, another use is in semantic search.
+While NLP (Natural Language Processing) is being used in analytics, another use is in semantic search.
 Search engines like Google have been using NLP for years.
 Those days of trying to understand how to construct the perfect Boolean string to get results are long gone.

 Progress on the NLP front can also be measured by the number of patent applications filed by over a dozen companies with the US Patents Office.
 Some pertain to queries to a data warehouse.
 So far, the data to a warehouse was queried using programming languages like Structured Query Language (SQL), and the output was also in SQL format.

 But some companies like DataRPM Corporation have filed for a patent around real-time data discovery and BI platform using natural language queries that will allow a user to search within a data warehouse or other data sources by posing questions in human language 1.